marcio777/cadmus/src/en/Chapter-II/Part V: Accepting user input.md

 Add a lives element to the game so that the user only has ten or so lives to get it right.

 ### Ex 5 (Games): Hangman
+N.B.
+This exercise is designed to stretch your computational thinking.

 Use what you have been taught to create a command line version of the game, Hangman.
 For the sake of simplicity display the lives as a number, rather than drawing out a pretty diagram, unless you really want to.
 Use `.nextLine()` coupled with `.substring()` to get a `char`.
-Some of what you'll:
+Some of what you'll need:
 - A global variable to store a series of possibilites
-- A method to generate a random word
-- A variable to store the chosen word
 - A variable (perhaps a boolean array) to store the characters that have been discovered
 - A method to filter out the word with underscores